kyma-incubator/compass/docs/storage/s3/README.md

 ### AWS S3

 Amazon has [Cross-region replication for S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/crr.html).
 One bucket would be used to write, and others to read.
+It is limited to two regions at the same time (1:1 bucket mapping).

+### Azure Blob Storage

+On Microsoft Azure, there is available [Read-Access Geo-Redundant Storage (RA-GRS)](https://docs.microsoft.com/pl-pl/azure/storage/common/storage-redundancy), but it is limited to only two regions at the same time.

 ## Summary